 Cenaiko Lake is located within Coon Rapids Dam Regional Park, operated by Anoka County Parks.
 This basin is a 28.5 acre man-made lake with a maximum depth of 36'.
 There is ample parking and a walking trail around the lake.
 Anoka County also maintains a fishing pier on the this lake.

 Cenaiko Lake is a designated stream trout lake.
-This special designation means fishing is allowed only during the stream trout season, and only anglers possessing a current trout stamp may fish here.
+This special designation means fishing is allowed only during the stream trout season for lakes, and only anglers possessing a current trout stamp may fish here.
 Fishing for species other than trout is prohibited when the trout season is closed.
 Consult the Minnesota fishing regulations for the exact dates.
 Additional restrictions on a designated trout lake include a prohibition on the use of live minnows for bait, limiting anglers to the use of one line with one hook at any time (summer or winter), and a limit on fishing hours between 1 hour before sunrise to 11:00 P.M.

-We stock this lake with yearling trout twice each year, once in the spring before the fishing opener, and once in the late fall after the open water season is ended.
+East Metro Fisheries stocks this lake with yearling trout twice each year, once in the spring before the fishing opener, and once in the late fall after the open water season is ended.
 Additionally, in years when surplus brood stock trout (3-8 pounds) are available, up to 250 are stocked.